GandhiCloud/cp4a-install-v4/TA-Prerequisite-install.md

 # Prerequisite  for Transformation Advisor

-The prerequisite for Transformation Advisor is detailed here.
+Transformation advisor is installed along with the Cloud Pak for Applications.
+Before installing the same make sure that the prerequisite for Transformation Advisor is avaialble.

 The detailed documentation is available in IBM Knowledge Center https://www.ibm.com/support/knowledgecenter/SSCSJL_4.x/install-prerequisites-ta.html